txnello/tomato-gym/README.md

 # Tomato Gym

-Tomato Gym is an app that allows you to track your progress in the gym.
+Tomato Gym is an app that allows you to track your workout progress.

-The app is easy to use and doesn't require an internet connection to work.
+The app is easy to use and doesn't require an internet connection.

 <details>
   <summary>Screenshots</summary>